rymoah/CryptoBoolFun/README.md

 # CryptoBoolFun
-Java library for computing cryptographic properties of Boolean functions
+Java library for computing cryptographic properties of Boolean functions, such as:

+* Hamming Weight
+* Nonlinearity
+* Correlation-Immunity
+* Propagation Criteria